zmc0806/DSC180A-Methodology-5/index.md

   - Population density
   - Current and projected EV adoption rates
   - Grid capacity constraints
-  - Economic viability metrics
 The goal would be to design a deployment strategy that increases charging access in underserved areas by 40% while maintaining profitable utilization rates above 50%.

 **3. What is a potential change you'd make to the approach taken in your current Quarter 1 Project?**
-In Quarter 1, we focused heavily on technical aspects like charging station locations and grid capacity.
+In Quarter 1, we focused heavily on technical aspects like charging station and charging station locations.
 For Quarter 2, I would incorporate more social equity metrics into our analysis.
 This would include:
 - Adding demographic data layers to our geographical analysis
 - Including income level and housing type (multi-unit vs single-family) in our deployment criteria
-- Considering public transportation routes and community mobility patterns
 - Analyzing the impact of different charging technologies (Level 2 vs DC Fast) on accessibility

 **4. What other techniques would you be interested in using in your project?**
+I am interested in exploring geospatial analysis and clustering algorithms to identify areas of high demand for new charging stations.
+In addition, I would like to utilize neural networks for demand forecasting, as they may provide greater accuracy when working with large cubes.

-To enhance our equity-focused deployment model, I would like to incorporate:
+To be specific,I would like to include:
 - Geospatial clustering algorithms to identify optimal charging station locations
 - Machine learning models to predict EV adoption patterns in different communities
 - Network analysis to evaluate charging accessibility across different neighborhoods
-- Multi-objective optimization techniques to balance equity goals with economic constraints
-- Visualization tools like interactive maps to communicate findings effectively to stakeholders